 Both Cardinal Vincent and Councillor Butt praised the collaboration of the local authority and the diocese and indicated a desire that this should become an example of communities working together for the benefit of all.

-Attending the launch alongside Cllr Butt was the deputy mayor of Brent, Councillor Ernest Ezeajughi, who as well as supporting the project as deputy mayor, has supported it as a parishioner of the local catholic church.
+Also at the launch was Deputy Mayor of Brent, Councillor Ernest Ezeajughi, who, as well as backing the project in his civic role, has supported it as a parishioner of the local Catholic church.

-Decent and dignified work means a sustainable living wage in London, a supportive quality work environment, support and encouragement to get the very best out of work opportunities and progression pathways from apprentice through to manager.
+Decent and dignified work means a sustainable living wage in London, a supportive work environment, encouragement to make the most of work opportunities, and a clear career progression from apprentice through to manager.